RutledgePaulV/sbt/README.md

 ## What
-Ubuntu based docker image for Scala / SBT with Oracle's Java8.
+Alpine based docker image for Scala / SBT with Oracle's Java8.
+Extremely light-weight as far as oracle & scala images go.
+Weighs in at only 287.6MB.

 ## Usage
 ```bash